-- A Cost-Reimbursable Contract with a Fixed Fee provides the contractor with a fee or profit amount determined at the contract's beginning and does not change. - A Cost-Reimbursable Contract with a Percentage Fee pays the contractor for costs plus a percentage of the costs, such as 5% of total allowable costs.
+- A Cost-Reimbursable Contract with a Fixed Fee provides the contractor with a fee, or profit amount, that is determined at the beginning of the contract and does not change. - A Cost-Reimbursable Contract with a Percentage Fee pays the contractor for costs plus a percentage of the costs, such as 5% of total allowable costs.
 The contractor is reimbursed for allowable costs and is paid a fee. - A Cost-Reimbursable Contract with an Incentive Fee is used to encourage performance in areas critical to the project.
-Often, the contract attempts to motivate contractors to save or reduce project costs.
-The use of the cost reimbursable contract with an incentive fee is one way to motivate cost-reduction behaviours. - A Cost-Reimbursable Contract with an Award Fee reimburses the contractor for all allowable costs plus a fee that is based on performance criteria.
+Often the contract attempts to motivate contractors to save or reduce project costs.
+The use of the cost reimbursable contract with an incentive fee is one way to motivate cost-reduction behaviours. - A Cost-Reimbursable Contract with Award Fee reimburses the contractor for all allowable costs plus a fee that is based on performance criteria.
 The fee is typically based on goals or objectives that are more subjective.
 An amount of money is set aside for the contractor to earn through excellent performance, and the decision on how much to pay the contractor is left to the judgment of the project team.
 The amount is sufficient to motivate excellent performance.

-On small activities with high uncertainty, the contractor might charge an hourly rate for labour, the cost of materials, and a percentage of the total costs.
+On small activities that have a high uncertainty, the contractor might charge an hourly rate for labour, plus the cost of materials, plus a percentage of the total costs.
 This type of contract is called time and materials (T&M).
-Time is usually contracted hourly, and the contractor usually submits time sheets and receipts for items purchased on the project.
+Time is usually contracted on an hourly rate basis, and the contractor usually submits time sheets and receipts for items purchased on the project.
 The project reimburses the contractor for the time spent based on the agreed-on rate and the actual cost of the materials.
 The fee is typically a percentage of the total cost.